 - The two of you should not be legally married and at least 18 years old

-- In any case you have been living apart the time spent apart should be short and temporary
+- In any case, you have been living apart the time spent apart should be short and temporary

 - The two of you are not legally married to you or in a common-law relationship with you

-- can be either sex
+- Can be either sex

-- is at least 18 years old
+- Is at least 18 years old

-- has been in a relationship with you for at least 1 year
+- Has been in a relationship with you for at least 1 year

-- lives outside Canada
+- Lives outside Canada

-- can’t live with you in their country of residence or marry you because of significant legal and immigration reasons such as
+- Can’t live with you in their country of residence or marry you because of significant legal and immigration reasons such as:

-- their marital status (for example, they’re still married to someone else in a country where divorce isn’t possible)
+- Their marital status (for example, they’re still married to someone else in a country where divorce isn’t possible)

-- their sexual preference (for example, you are in a same-sex relationship, and same-sex relationships are not recognized, or same-sex marriage is forbidden where they live),
+- Their sexual preference (for example, you are in a same-sex relationship, and same-sex relationships are not recognized, or same-sex marriage is forbidden where they live),

-You have to provide evidence that the two of you could not live together or get married in your conjugal partner’s country (for example, evidence of rejected long-term stays in each other’s country).
+Note: You have to provide evidence that the two of you could not live together or get married in your conjugal partner’s country (for example, evidence of rejected long-term stays in each other’s country).

-- less than 22 years old
+- Less than 22 years old

-- they don’t have a spouse or common law partner
+- They don’t have a spouse or common-law partner

-- the children are dependent on their parents for financial support prior to the age of 22
+- The children are dependent on their parents for financial support prior to the age of 22

 Except for age, your dependent child should continue to meet these conditions up until the application process is done.

-- your own child
+Your own child

-- If you are Canadian citizen, your child may also be a Canadian citizen, though the child is not born in Canada.
+- If you are a Canadian citizen, your child may also be a Canadian citizen, though the child is not born in Canada.
 You may not sponsor your child for permanent residence if the child is a Canadian citizen already.

 - If you are sponsoring only your child, and not sponsoring your spouse or partner, you will put in the application your child as the principal applicant.
-You must be able to show that the other parent or legal guardian approves to your child immigrating to Canada.
+You must be able to show that the other parent or legal guardian approves of your child immigrating to Canada.